Spring Boot Async Controller with ResponseBodyEmitter

 emitter.complete();

-In given controller method, we are accessing the data sets (use your own domain datatypes).
+In the given controller method, we are accessing the data sets (use your own domain datatypes).

-• There is data service which return data sets from DB or any other source.
+• There is a data service that returns data sets from DB or any other source.

-• Each data set is then processed (e.g. retrieve related information from other source) which takes time.
+• Each data set is then processed (e.g. retrieving related information from another source) which takes time.
 This is simulated using an artificial delay by calling thread.sleep() method.

 • Each data set is then added to ResponseBodyEmitter object using emitter.send() method.